 When You Need a Weird Or Wacky Sounding Voice

 Maybe you’re an electro-performer, and you crave low pitched or robotic voices in your performances, which come from your mouth instead of samples.
 Or maybe you just want to sound like Darth Vader to entertain your kids 🙂

 Experiment with Harmonisation

 Another great thing about vocal harmonizer pedals is how they allow you to learn about harmony as you experiment with it.
 There’s no need to know what key you’re in, how a fifth sounds, or exactly which interval you require your harmony to be.
 You can fiddle with knobs and pre-sets until you find out what you like.
 Then, remember it for next time!

 Which Artists Use These Pedals?

 So we know what these pedals do and what the sound like.
-Cool.
-Let’s dig a bit deeper and look at the types of pedals there are on offer.
+If you’re after buying one, there are broadly three types of pedal:

 Pedals With Pre-sets